aws-samples/aws-get-started-workshop/content/01-base/01-perform-up-front-tasks/02-review-solution.md

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

+***TO DO: Need to rework so that it provides an overview of the overall foundation - not just dev environments ***

 The following diagram represents a typical team development environment as a distinct AWS account supported by an initial set of foundation capabilities managed via a set of shared AWS accounts to meet the typical requirements outlined above.